bioinformatics-ua/dicoogle/webcore/README.md

 The optional web component attribute `data-plugin-name` can be passed to the `<dicoogle-slot>` in order to retrieve a specific plugin (rather than all compatible plugins for that slot).

-Furthermore, slot elements will emit a `plugin-load` custom event each time a specific plugin is created and rendered.
+Furthermore, slot elements will emit a `plugin-load` custom event (not to be confused with the webcore's event emitter) each time a specific plugin is created and rendered.
 The event can be listened by adding a typical DOM event listener:

 ```javascript
 slotElement.addEventListener('plugin-load', fnHandleEvent);